lino-framework/book/docs/dev/runtests.rst

 test suite for the Lino framework as follows::

   $ oood
-  $ pp inv initdb test
+  $ pp inv prep test

 Where :cmd:`oood` starts up the LibreOffice server, required by several tests.
 See :doc:`/admin/oood`.
 You don't need to do this here if you installed LO as a service on your machine.

-The :cmd:`pp inv initdb test` command then loops over all your projects (:cmd:`pp`), initializes their demo databases (:cmd:`inv initdb`) and then runs the test suite (:cmd:`inv test`.
+The :cmd:`pp inv prep test` command then loops over all your projects (:cmd:`pp`), initializes their demo databases (:cmd:`inv initdb`) and then runs the test suite (:cmd:`inv test`.
 The whole process takes 20 minutes on my machine when there's no error.
 It